-As the summer comes to an end and the cold days are getting colder, all our focus is on our next getaway into the hot weather.
+As the summer comes to an end and the cold days are getting colder, all our focus is on our next getaway into the hot weather or wondering what are the best things to do in the UK.
 However, there are many locations in the UK that are perfect for a winter getaway.
 We may not get much sunshine during the winter months in the UK, but that doesn’t mean we can’t venture out and make the most of our wonderful surroundings.
 If you’re lucky enough to have a break from work over the festive period — sorry retail workers — then why not think about a small getaway?In this article, Lookers (dealers of all-new Vauxhall Corsa) share their pick of the top 5 places to head to in the UK this winter.

 Of course, December is the time where the Scottish capital really comes alive.
 From the Christmas market on George Street, to the, erm, Christmas market in East Princes Street Gardens and the ice rink that’s set up in St Andrew Square, Edinburgh is a great place to head in the coldest of months.
 If speed skating and mulled wine doesn’t warm you up, give shopping a go and visit the emphatically decorated shops in the city’s centre.

 Why not head to Edinburgh over Hogmanay?
 If you don’t get time to visit before Christmas, it’s known to be one of the best New Year celebrations, with many street parties, official and unofficial, scattering the city.

 The market towns in Melrose are said to be the place to be, with links to Robert the Bruce and his heart being in the romantically ruined Cistercian abbey!
 With many amazing hiking routes and an awash of cosy public houses, this town also offers a line of beautiful independent shops.
 In the winter, the scenery is likely to be even more eye-catching with the nearby hills often sporting a dusting of snow, making views very picturesque.